cge-tubingens/IDEAL-GENOM-QC/README.md

 ## Basic requirements

-The quality control pipeline is built on `PLINK 1.9` as the main tool.
+The quality control pipeline is built on `PLINK` as the main tool.
 The `ideal_genom_qc` serves as a wrapper for the various QC pipeline steps.
-To run the pipeline, `PLINK 1.9` must be installed on the system.
+To run the pipeline, `PLINK1.9` and `PLINK2` must be installed on the system.

 The pipeline is designed to seamlessly run with minimal input and produce cleaned binary files as a result as well as several plots along the way.
 To accomplish this, the following folder structure is expected: